Bayesian workflow for disease transmission modeling in Stan: Conflict of interest

 We specify $f$ inside the \texttt{functions} block, as follows:

 The function $f$ returns $y'$ as an array of real numbers, as noted by \texttt{real[]}.
-It has five arguments with a specific signature that must be exactly respected.
-The first two arguments are, as expected, \texttt{t} and \texttt{y}.
-The next three arguments relate to ODE inputs.
+The first two arguments are the time, $t$, and the solution state, $y$.
+The next three arguments are additional inputs.
 These are concatenated inside arrays of real or integer numbers.
-It is crucial to distinguish variables which are model parameters from variables which stay fixed as the sampler explores the parameter space.
-Here, \texttt{vartheta} contains ODE inputs that depend on model parameters $\theta$, that is $\beta$ and $\gamma$, as $\phi$ is used for the sampling distribution outside of the ODE.
-Quantities that influence the ODE but remain fixed during the whole procedure (e.g. the population size) are passed using \texttt{x\_r} and \texttt{x\_i}, depending on whether they are real or integers,.
+It is crucial to distinguish variables which are model parameters from variables which stay fixed as the sampler explores the parameter space. \texttt{vartheta} contains variables that depend on the model parameters $\theta$, specifically $\beta$ and $\gamma$.
+Quantities that influence the ODE but remain fixed during the whole procedure (e.g. the population size) are passed using \texttt{x\_r} and \texttt{x\_i}, depending on whether they are real or integers.
 Distinguishing parameters and fixed variables is a matter of computational efficiency.
 Section~\ref{sec:scaleup} discusses in details the computational cost of solving ODEs in \texttt{Stan}.
-Inside the function, we must declare and define each of the ODEs, but first it is clearer to rename compartments (\texttt{S}, \texttt{I} and \texttt{R}), model parameters (\texttt{beta} and \texttt{gamma}) and constants (\texttt{N}) from the less expressive function arguments.

 Having defined the ODE system, we can obtain its approximate solution at any time point of interest by using a numerical solver.
 In addition to parameters \texttt{theta} and constants \texttt{x\_r} and \texttt{x\_i}, the solver requires the initial time \texttt{t\_0}, the initial conditions \texttt{y\_0} and the different time points \texttt{ts} at which a solution is needed.
 For this example, we use a Runge-Kutta integrator.
 The call to the numerical solver is: